Paolo Veronese: Villa Barbaro and refectory paintings

-Also painted between 1565 and 1570 is his Madonna and Child with St. Elizabeth, the Infant St. John the Baptist, and St. Justina in the Timken Museum of Art, San Diego.
-St. Justina, a patroness of Padua and Venice, is at the right with the Blessed Virgin Mother and the Christ child in the center.
+Also painted between 1565 and 1570 is his Madonna and Child with St. Elizabeth, the Infant St. John the Baptist, and St. Justina (now in the Timken Museum of Art, San Diego).
+In this work St. Justina, a patroness of Padua and Venice, is at the right with the Blessed Virgin Mother and the Christ child in the center.
 In contrast to Italian works of a century earlier the infant is rendered convincingly as an infant.
 What makes one stop and take notice in this painting is the infant's reaching out to St. Justina, since a baby of this age would normally limit his gaze to his mother.
 Completing the work is St. Elizabeth, the cousin of Mary and mother of St. John the Baptist, located on the left.
 The artist delicately balances the forms of the extended Holy Family and renders them using a superb balance of warm and cool colors.